RaghvendraSinghA/READMEWriter/javascript_technical_paper.md

 ---

-# 10. Pass by Value and Reference
+## 10. Pass by Value and Reference

-JavaScript passes arguments **by value**.

-For primitives, the value itself is copied.
+JavaScript passes arguments by value for primitives, the value itself is copied.

 ```js
 let a = 10;